 As a rule of thumb, the sooner the better.
 Freezing eggs before the age of 38 is a good idea – that gives you the best chances of success.

-So whether you find yourself in the shoes of Amy, Josie, Mary, Mimi or Samantha, or your own unique situation, egg freezing is an option for you.
+So whether you find yourself in the shoes of Amy, Josie, Mary, Mimi, or Samantha, or in your own unique situation, egg freezing is an option for you.